pporcellini/HVL_Project/README.md

 Zephyr:
 * References to the OpenAMP and Libmetal repositories in west.yml have been adjusted, and the code in /samples/virtio/hvl_net_rng_reloc has been instrumented to measure timing.
+* An attempt was made using recent releases of Zephyr and OpenAMP modified for the Hypervisorless VirtIO solution; however, compilation issues were encountered.
+The configuration file .yml available at https://github.com/OpenAMP/openamp-system-reference was used.
+In the build.sh script, it is sufficient to use an up-to-date Zephyr SDK and execute the west init command which refers to this configuration file.
+To use the upstream OpenAMP and Libmetal modules with Zephyr, it is necessary to include the additional module available at https://github.com/OpenAMP/openamp-zephyr-modules.

 Demo RPMsg Multi Services:
 * The file https://github.com/OpenAMP/openamp-system-reference/blob/v2024.05/examples/linux/rpmsg-utils/rpmsg_ping.c has been modified to measure timimg; it is compiled using Petalinux SDK.
 Insert the compiled file into the openamp/demo-lite:v2024.05 container, copy it to demo-r5-combo/my-extra-stuff/home/root.
 Once QEMU has started, run "cp rpmsg_ping /usr/bin/" and start the demo"./demo1"